-The Grazing Forum is focused specifically on graziers in the Mackay Whitsunday Isaac NRM region, it provides one of the only local opportunities for networking amongst grazing industry representatives, professionals, service providers, and other graziers.
-Since 2017, Reef Catchments started live streaming the Grazing Forum.
-Presentations can be viewed on Reef Catchments’ YouTube channel.
+The Forum is developed specifically for graziers and provides one of the only local opportunities for networking amongst grazing industry representatives, professionals, service providers, and producers.
+Since 2017, Reef Catchments has livestreamed and recorded these major events, which can be viewed on Reef Catchments’ YouTube channel.
 Furthermore, event presentation pdfs covering several topics can be found on Reef Catchments Resources tab.

 Other activities facilitated and/or supported by the RALF role include: